adamzman/NodeRed_Niagara_Obix_Node/History/README.md

 **Links to a Niagara Station through the Obix Protocol...
 The Output of the Obix Node will be a JSON Object of a history with the queried records**

 ---
-# Setup:
-To set up Obix in Niagara, drag in the Obix Network (from the palette) into the drivers folder.
-Then drag in the HTTP BasicScheme from the baja palette (baja -> AuthenticationSchemes -> WebServicesSchemes -> HTTPBasic) into the Authentication Service in the Services folder (Services -> AuthenticationService -> Authentication Schemes).
-Next, create a new user with an admin role and select the HTTPBasicScheme for the Authentication Scheme Name.
-OBIX uses HTTP only, so HTTP must be enabled and opened in the firewall.

----
 # Fields:
  - **Username** - Set to the Obix User that has been set up in Niagara using the HTTPBasic Authentication Schema...
 Obix User must also be set to admin role.
  - **Password** - Password for the Obix User.